How to grow garlic: easy tips for growing this crop in your veg patch

 2. 'Elephant'

-'Elephant' garlic produces huge bulbs and is actually a type of leek.
+Elephant garlic produces huge bulbs and is actually a type of leek.
 Plant them in autumn to give yourself the best chance of growing absolute monster cloves – well over a kilo in weight isn't unheard of!
-Be sure to space them out wide – you'll want around 25–30cm (10–12in) between cloves.
+Be sure to space them out wider than other varieties of garlic – you'll want around 25–30cm between cloves.

-'The bulbs and cloves may be larger, but the flavor is milder,' says Camilla Phelps, gardening expert at Amateur Gardening.
-The foliage and stalks aren't small either – they can climb up to 1.5m (4.9ft) tall.
+'The bulbs and cloves may be larger, but the flavour is milder,' says Amateur Gardening.
 'Break off the flower stalk to prevent it going to seed.'

-Why not continue the theme and grow some giant sunflowers in your garden too?
-Our guide on how to grow sunflowers has plenty of tips.

 3. 'Cristo'